-You may have shot at paper targets, which is a good start because it does help you learn control, but with trap shooting, it is much different.
+You may have shot at paper targets, which is a good start because it does help you learn control, but trap shooting is much different.

-One of the greatest ways to get that kind of practice in is to make sure that you work on your hand-eye coordination in relation to the way you aim with a shotgun.
+One of the greatest ways to get that kind of practice is to make sure you work on your hand-eye coordination in relation to the way you aim with your shotgun.
 Aiming with a shotgun is different than aiming with a rifle.

 Our Top 7 Trap Shooting Tips

 Don’t worry though.
-In this blog we’re going to walk you through some trap shooting tips to help you get on your way with making your experience more enjoyable.
+We walk you through some trap shooting tips to help you get on your way.

 Picking the right shotgun is relative to the shooter.
-Heavier shotguns are generally more difficult for kids to handle if you’re teaching them how to shoot.
+Heavier shotguns are generally more difficult for kids to handle.
 The recoil can be painful if they’re not ready for it, and even more so when they’re not experienced.

-For people that are new to shooting with shotguns, you’re going to want to start out with nothing bigger than about a 20-gauge shotgun.
-A 12-gauge shotgun has a bigger kick than a 20-gauge due to the type of ammunition.
+For people new to shooting with shotguns, start with nothing bigger than about a 20-gauge shotgun.

 Now that doesn’t mean you shouldn’t use a 12-gauge at all starting out, but you do need to understand that size matters in this instance.
-If you’re a burly dude or a stronger gal, you may be okay with a 12-gauge because you’re going to have to be able to handle the kick that comes back from firing.
+If you’re a burly dude or a stronger gal, you may be okay with a 12-gauge.
+Just know proper positioning and that it will come with a kick.

 A 12-gauge shotgun is going to have a more robust ammunition that will deliver a harder kick when you pull the trigger.
-A 20-gauge shotgun will still have a kick, but 20-gauge shells don’t give off as much of a kick compared to the 12-gauge.
+A 20-gauge shotgun will still have a kick, but 20-gauge shells don’t give off as much of a kick.

 Another option available to choose is a .410 shotgun.
-These are very dependent on what your goal is when you use it.
-If you want to work on practicing your aim with a stationary target, then these could work out really well.
-There isn’t much of a kick which makes them great for younger kids.
+The .410 isn’t actually a gauge, but the precise diameter of the bore on this particular shotgun.
+If you want to work on practicing your aim with a stationary target, these could work out really well.

-Aiming with a shotgun is a lot different than aiming with a rifle as mentioned before.
-Consider the fact that when you have a rifle, you have a single bullet that comes out of the barrel when you shoot.
-That means you have a single projectile that you’re trying to aim somewhere.
+Aiming with a shotgun is a lot different than aiming with a rifle, as mentioned before.
+Consider the fact that when you have a rifle, you have a single bullet that comes out of the barrel.
+That means you have a single projectile to aim.

 This is very different from the way the shotgun releases the pellets because they spray.
 If you were to aim at a safe piece of cardboard, you’d see the difference in the way a rifle hits and the way a shotgun hits.

-You’ll get a feel for these differences if you take the time to practice shooting at stationary targets like cardboard placed in a safe place, or even clays placed on the ground out on the field about 10 yards in front of you.
+You’ll get a feel for these differences if you take the time to practice shooting at stationary targets at about 10 yards.
 Once you figure out how you need to aim, that’s when you start working with throwers.

-That may make you think, “well duh, because otherwise, we can’t shoot!”
-It’s more than that.
-You need to keep both eyes open which is harder than most people think.
+You need to keep both eyes open, which is harder than most people think.
 If you’ve ever shot a gun, there’s a good chance you’ve shot it with one eye open and one eye closed.

 When you’re shooting at a moving target, it’s better to keep both eyes open in order to track the target accurately.